mishakb/ISiTGR/README.md

 [![N|Solid](https://www.utdallas.edu/~jdossett/images/banner_bkgd_isitgr3.jpg)](https://www.utdallas.edu/~jdossett/images/banner_bkgd_isitgr3.jpg)

-# ISiTGR Version 3.00 released in July 2019
+# ISiTGR Version 3.01 released in September 2019
 We introduce a new version of **I**ntegrated **S**oftware **i**n **T**esting **G**eneral **R**elativity (ISiTGR) which is a patch to the software CAMB and CosmoMC.
 ISiTGR is intended to test deviations from GR at cosmological scales using available cosmological data sets.
 While doing so, it allows for various extensions to the standard flat LCDM model.
 In this new release, we have a combined support for the following:

 * Dynamical dark energy parametrizations with a constant or time-dependent equation of state;